 These findings sure show the tea can boost immunity and fight off infections!
 Maybe that’s why it is called fever grass tea in the Caribbean.

-Lemongrass essential oil also has incredible antibacterial and antifungal benefits.
+The benefits of lemongrass is not only limited to the tea.
+Lemongrass essential oil also has excellent antibacterial and antifungal benefits.
 But that’s a whole other conversation.